Vietnam.vn - Nền tảng quảng bá Việt Nam

 Coffee has long been a favorite drink of many people, especially office workers and night shift workers.
 However, scientists warn that consuming coffee at night can have a negative impact on the ability to control behavior - Photo: AI

 The study was conducted at the Department of Biology at the University of Texas at El Paso (UTEP), USA and published in the journal iScience.
-The research team used fruit flies (Drosophila melanogaster), a species commonly used in behavioral research due to their genetic and neurological structure similar to humans, to test the effects of coffee when consumed at night.
+The research team used fruit flies (Drosophila melanogaster), a species commonly used in behavioral research due to its genetic and neurological structure similar to humans, to test the effects of coffee when consumed at night.

 In contrast, when caffeine was consumed during the day, this abnormal behavior did not appear.